 - Similarity – uncertainty decreases when both individuals realize they share mutual interests.

 - Liking – related to similarity, mutual interests cause feelings of approval to develop.
-This, as you may guessed, reduces uncertainty.
+This, as you may guess, reduces uncertainty.

 - Uncertainty reduction theory suggests people are uncomfortable with uncertainty and seek ways of predicting the trajectory of social interactions.
 The theory was first proposed in 1975 by Charles R. Berger and Richard J. Calabrese.